IanRichardDavies/conversion/README.md

 This analysis can be improved with the following enhancements:

-- Unit test suite to verify that implementation properly reflects intent.
+ Unit test suite to verify that implementation properly reflects intent.
 - Improved repo structure to enable easier distribution, installation, and use.
 - Ground assumptions on historical company data.
 - Increased sample size over a longer time period to understand the difference in behavior between vintages.
-- Change visualization from plotly to Dash app to better enable filtering and the combination of several segments within a view.
+- Change visualization from plotly to a Dash app to better enable filtering and the combination of several segments within a view.
-- If available, include more fields in the dataset.
+- If available, include more application-level data in the dataset.
+These fields hold potential for future analysis: device type of session, user home-owner status, province, user family info.
+One open-ended question to consider is how can we benefit from an open-banking data sharing regime?
 - Understand the payment structure in each channel (for example: do we pay affiliates a bounty per policy purchased?
 Or application submitted?)
+- Understand what current tests, if any, are running.
+In addition, compile a testing "wish-list" fromt the growth team to determine what data we can collect/analyze to better position the success of future A/B tests.